isomerpages/moe-qihua/_assessment-and-awards-matters/Examination Rules and Regulations.md

 **Latecomers**

-*   Students who are late by up to 15 minutes for any examination will be allowed to sit for the examination but will not be given any extra time. **Students who are unwell.**
+*   Students who are late by up to 15 minutes for any examination will be allowed to sit for the examination but will not be given any extra time.&nbsp;**Students who are unwell.**
 *   Students who are unwell and have a medical certificate are strongly discouraged from taking the examination.
 Parents will have to take their child or ward home if he/she is unwell.
 *   Students who are having a high temperature/a fever are strongly discouraged from taking the examination.
 Parents will have to take their child/ward to the clinic.